-EILEEN ROCKEFELLER is an author, public speaker, venture philanthropist, and social entrepreneur.
-Her recently published memoir, Being a Rockefeller, Becoming Myself, details a journey of finding herself amidst one of America’s most storied families.
+EILEEN ROCKEFELLER is an author, public speaker, and venture philanthropist.
+Her recent memoir, Being a Rockefeller, Becoming Myself, details a journey of finding herself amidst one of America’s most storied families.

-In 2000, Eileen became the founding chair of Rockefeller Philanthropy Advisors, now the largest philanthropic advisory service in the world.
-She is co-chair of her family’s generational association, and has led discussions around the philanthropic values that have helped to keep the Rockefeller family together for seven generations.
+Eileen was a founding chair of Rockefeller Philanthropy Advisors (2000), and is chair of her family’s generational association.
+She speaks internationally on topics relating to legacy, family, and philanthropy, leading discussions around the values that have helped keep the Rockefeller family together for seven generations.

 1. The Rockefellers are widely known to be an intensely private family and, in fact, you are the first Rockefeller woman to write a personal family memoir.
 Why did you write BEING A ROCKEFELLER, BECOMING MYSELF?